 Whichever trade-in method you choose, you’ll be able to use your store credit to either purchase a new device or accessories or to help pay for your monthly bill or AT&T Next installment.

-Similar to other trade-in programs offered through carriers, AT&T typically offers a few promotions that can be used in conjunction with a trade-in and the purchase of a new device to further maximize your device’s trade-in value (which is especially clutch considering their lower payouts).
+Similar to other trade-in programs offered through carriers, AT&T typically offers a few promotions that can be used in conjunction with a trade-in and the purchase of a new device to further maximize your device’s trade-in value (which is helpful considering some of their low paying amounts).

 In general, these deals will nab you a bill credit.
 The actual promotional value of the deal will depend on which smartphone you buy as well as your device’s trade-in value.

-For new and existing AT&T customers, there’s no question that their trade-in program is a worthy option to consider if they don’t mind getting store credit instead of cash, as long as their device isn’t cracked, and if they’re ok with settling for less trade-in value than some other buyback options.
+Regarding AT&T, for new and existing customers, there’s no question that their trade-in program is a worthy option to consider if they don’t mind getting store credit instead of cash, as long as their device isn’t cracked, and if they’re ok with settling for less trade-in value than some other buyback options.
+That’s a lot to weigh in.

 Fortunately, for folks looking for cash and top dollar trade-in values, there are plenty of alternatives.
-Our personal favorite, for obvious reasons, is GadgetGone.
+Again, like us.

 We dug into the pros and cons of each to see how they stacked up.